-The 14-inch ThinkPad T460 is the productivity powerhouse you need to get work done.
-A world-class keyboard offers deep travel for comfortable typing while its hot-swappable battery can get over 17 hours of endurance.
-The T460 is also durable enough to survive extreme shocks, temperatures and vibrations.
+The 14-inch ThinkPad T470 is the productivity powerhouse you need to get work done.
+A world-class keyboard offers deep travel for comfortable typing while its hot-swappable battery lasts over 17 hours of endurance (with the 6-cell unit).

 |Best Lenovo Laptops 2017|